A Guide to Selling at Auction:

-We hold all our auctions at The Ballroom, Landmark Hotel, 222 Marylebone Road, Marylebone, London NW1 6JQ.
+We hold all our auctions at The London Marriott Hotel Regents Park, 128 King Henry’s Road, London NW3 3ST.
 The room is ideal for auctions and the atmosphere that is crucial for a successful auction.
 For vendors it is important to note that the fall of the hammer represents an exchange of contracts and the successful bidder is legally obliged to pay a deposit, usually 10% of the purchase price, and sign a memorandum of sale before leaving the room.
 The buyer has purchased your property at the final bid price.
 They can not renegotiate and can not change any of the terms stipulated.
 Completion usually occurs 20 working days after the auction when the balance of the price is payable.
 The deposit funds are then paid to you less our fees.
 The atmosphere of the room can be extremely exciting and competitive.
 The prices achieved at auction can often be higher than those achieved by private treaty, ie through an estate agent.

 What happens if the property does not sell on the day?